houdakaissi/LAB2/README.md

-1. ViT Architecture
+2. ViT Architecture

 This tutorial provides a comprehensive guide to implementing the Vision Transformer (VIT) model for image classification tasks, specifically using the MNIST dataset.
 MNIST is a well-known dataset consisting of hand-written digits ranging from 0 to 9, each represented by grayscale images with a resolution of 28x28 pixels.
-steps:
-import:tqdm library is commonly used to monitor the training progress of machine learning models ,numpy,modules from the PyTorch library: torch is the main PyTorch module. torch.nn contains neural network related functionalities. torch.optim contains optimization algorithms, with Adam being one of the most commonly used optimizers.
-CrossEntropyLoss is a loss function often used for multi-class classification tasks.
+STEPS:
+tep 1: Preparation

+Import the necessary libraries including tqdm for monitoring training progress, numpy, and modules from the PyTorch library.
+These modules include torch for core functionality, torch.nn for neural network-related tasks, and torch.optim for optimization algorithms like Adam.
+We'll also utilize CrossEntropyLoss as the loss function for multi-class classification tasks and DataLoader for loading data batches during training.
+Additionally, ToTensor from torchvision transforms PIL images or NumPy arrays to PyTorch tensors.
+The MNIST dataset, comprising hand-written digits, will be used for training and testing.

+Step 2: Model Initialization and Training

-DataLoader is used to load data batches during training.ToTensor is a torchvision transform that converts PIL images or NumPy arrays to PyTorch tensors.
-MNIST is a dataset containing hand-written digits, commonly used for training and testing machine learning models. step2:t prepares the model for training on the MNIST dataset,with GPU with 128 samples in each batch  Initializes the Adam optimizer,nitializes the cross-entropy loss function  train the model in loops and show loss and epoch and test test loss and accuracy sytep3:pytroch provides autograd : facilitating the training of neural network models through backpropagation.
+Prepare the model for training on the MNIST dataset with GPU acceleration and a batch size of 128 samples.
+Initialize the Adam optimizer and the cross-entropy loss function.
+Train the model iteratively, displaying the loss and epoch progress, and evaluate the test loss and accuracy.

+Step 3: Autograd and Backpropagation

-----> the sequence of operations typically involves initial feature extraction :flattening and embedding followed by subsequent transformation through the transformer encoder, which consists of several layers omprising layer normalization, multi-head self-attention, and multi-layer perceptron layers, orchestrates the transformation of image representation step4:The transformer encod er was developed with sequence data in mind, an image is not a sequenc so we do We modify our MyViT class to implement the patchifying only etp!:each image will be divided into 49 patches, each patch covering an area of 4x4 pixels Adding the classification token
+Leverage PyTorch's autograd functionality to facilitate neural network training via backpropagation.
+This involves initial feature extraction, flattening, and embedding, followed by subsequent transformation through the transformer encoder.
+The encoder consists of several layers, including layer normalization, multi-head self-attention, and multi-layer perceptron layers, orchestrating the transformation of image representations.

+Step 4: Patchification

+Since the transformer encoder was originally designed for sequence data, it must be modified to handle images.
+Implement patchification, dividing each image into 49 patches, with each patch covering a 4x4 pixel area.

+Step 5: Adding Classification Token

-Step 2: Adding the classification token we e add to our model that has the role of capturing information about the other tokens.
+Insert a classification token into the model to capture information about the other tokens.

+Step 6: Positional Encoding

-Step 3: Positional encoding ositional encoding allows the model to understand where each patch would be placed in the original image n each sequence, for token i we add to its j-th coordinate
+Incorporate positional encoding to enable the model to understand the placement of each patch in the original image sequence.

-Step 4: The encoder block (Part 1/2)The first part of the encoder block applies Layer Normalization:Layer normalization is a technique commonly used in neural networks to normalize the activations of a layer, and Multi-head Self Attention:s to allow the model to focus on relevant parts of the input and capture the relationships between them step :Now that the encoder block is ready, we just need to insert it in our bigger ViT model which is responsible for patchifying before the transformer blocks, Step 6: Classification MLP :Step 6: Classification MLP Finally, we can extract just the classification token (first token) out of our N sequences, and use each token to get N classifications.
-The output of our model is now an (N, 10) tensor
+Step 7: Encoder Block (Part 1/2)

+The encoder block is constructed, starting with layer normalization to normalize layer activations, followed by multi-head self-attention to allow the model to focus on relevant input parts and capture their relationships.

+Step 8: Inserting Encoder Block

+Insert the encoder block into the ViT model responsible for patchification before the transformer blocks.

+Step 9: Classification MLP

+Extract the classification token from each sequence and utilize it for classification, resulting in N classifications per token.
+The model's output is now an (N, 10) tensor
 RESULT: this architecture represents a ViT model for vision tasks, where the input image patches are linearly embedded, processed through transformer blocks, and finally classified using an MLP head
 <img width="393" alt="1" src="https://github.com/houdakaissi/LAB2/assets/95725016/aef402e3-de39-4e4e-bb0c-fe14df90e7bf">

-3. Model Comparison
+2. Model Comparison
 Interpreted the results obtained from the ViT model and compared them with the results from the CNN and Faster R-CNN models.